Cape fox

 The Cape fox (Vulpes chama), also called the asse, cama fox or the silver-backed fox, is a small species of fox, native to southern Africa.
-It is also called a South African version of a fennec fox due to its similarly big ears.
 It is the only "true fox" occurring in sub-Saharan Africa, and it retains primitive characteristics of Vulpes because it diverged early in the evolutionary history of the group.

 Description

 Vulpes chama is a small-built canid, usually measuring 45 to 62 cm long, not including its tail, which is typically 30 to 40 cm.
 It is 30 to 35 cm tall at the shoulder, and usually weighs from 2.5 to 4.5 kg.
 The skull is very similar to that of V. bengalensis, although the cranium of V. chama is slightly wider and the maxillary region is slightly shorter.

 The ears are relatively large and sharp, the muzzle is small and pointed.
 Pelage colour is silvery-gray, tawny at the back of the ears, with white hairs appearing around the side of the pinna in the center.
 The colour of the neck and sides is lighter, and the underparts are pale tawny to pale buff.
 The head is dull red and the lower jaw is dark brown.
 There are white marks on the throat.
 The legs are more tawny than the rest of the body.
 The tail is dense and bushy, and can be silvery, pale fawn, buff with brown or black tips, or dull yellow.
 The tail tip is always black, and there's a dark spot over the caudal gland.